 - Duties, Responsibilities, and Limitations of a Healthcare POA: - i.
-Typically, an agent under a healthcare POA is responsible for making decisions regarding the agent's care including consenting or to medical treatment, medical testing, medical procedures, and surgical procedures.
+Typically, an agent under a healthcare POA is responsible for making decisions regarding the principal's care, including consenting to or refusing medical treatment, medical testing, medical procedures, and surgical procedures.
 The agent may be responsible for making decisions regarding medications, residential placement, social activities, and interactions with family and friends. - ii.
-If the document includes an end-of-life directive, the agent may also have the responsibility to enact the principal's wishes. - iii.
-Unless related to the principal by blood, marriage or adoption, an agent typically may not be an owner, operator, or employee of a healthcare institution at which the principal is receiving - iv.
+If the document includes an end-of-life directive, the agent may also have the responsibility to address the withholding or withdrawal of lifesustaining procedures to effectuate the principal's wishes. - iii.
+Unless related to the principal by blood, marriage or adoption, an agent typically may not be an owner, operator, or employee of a healthcare institution at which the principal is receiving care. - iv.
 An agent shall make healthcare decisions in accordance with the principal's individual instructions, if any, and other wishes to the extent known to the agent.
 Otherwise, the agent shall make the decision in accordance with the agent's determination of the principal's best interest.
 In determining the principal's best interest, the agent shall consider the principal's personal values to the extent known to the agent. - v.
-A written advance healthcare directive may also include the principal's nomination of a guardian of the person.
+A written advanced healthcare directive may also include the principal's nomination of a legal guardian.